-After the Lewis and Clark Expedition opened America to those seeking fortune, pioneers did not hesitate to go after the benefits of this new, vast and opportunity-rich land.
-They arrived by the thousands, following, among other routes, the now-legendary Oregon Trail.
+After the Lewis and Clark Expedition opened America to settlers seeking fortune, they arrived by the thousands, following, among other routes, the now-legendary Oregon Trail.
 Trail towns sprang up all along the way, paired with settlements wherever gold or other valuable resources were found.
-Many of those once-thriving pioneer towns were deserted as transportation evolved and trails changed, but their legacy still stands today.
-Nowadays, several dozens of them still dot the Oregonian landscape.
+Many of those once-thriving pioneer towns were deserted as transportation evolved and trails changed.
+Nowadays, dozens of them still dot the Oregonian landscape.
 Most ghost towns in Oregon are in Central, Eastern and Southern Oregon.

 A majority of the ghost towns in Oregon lie in remote areas—often one of the reasons they didn’t survive.
 So, if you’re planning to visit one or more of them on a road trip, make sure to top off your fuel tank, pack snacks and put together a fun road trip playlist.
 Travel back in time in these six ghost towns in Oregon.
 But first…